Lenubolim/TextDiff/README.md

 # TextDiff
 TextDiff: Mask-Guided Residual Diffusion Models for Scene Text Image

-Code will be published after acceptance by AAAI2024.
+Code will be published after accepted by AAAI2024.